james2406/CodeFirstGirls-York2016/6-ajax/README.md

 Google Forms uses the &lt;style&gt;iframe&lt;/style&gt; tag to embed a mini-form document into your web page, where you want it.
 This can be a quick and easy way to collect information from users on your website via online forms.

-1. Create a google form adding in your own content to the form
+1. Create a google form adding your own content to the form
 2. Make it available by clicking on the “Send” button in the top right corner of the screen and click the “&lt;style&gt;&lt;/style&gt;” icon to “Embed HTML”
 3. Copy and paste the link provided by this icon